 .
 He was nominated for Best Achievement in Makeup and Hairstyling at the 85th Academy Awards for The Hobbit: An Unexpected Journey.

 Roque Cozzette is a make-up artist, photographer, innovator and educator who thinks creatively and creates strategically.
 His talent comes from the orchestrated sensibilities of hands, head and heart.
-He’s a seasoned beauty-industry pro with a multifaceted career spanning three decades, experienced in photography, television, print, fashion, celebrity image and cosmetic product development.
-He has co-created with celebrities including Christina Milian and Melody Gardot, and his brand, Cozzette, offers cruelty-free cosmetics, make-up brushes and beauty photography.
+He’s a seasoned beauty-industry pro with a multifaceted career spanning three decades.
+He is experienced in photography, television, print, fashion, celebrity image and cosmetic product development.
+He has co-created with celebrities including Christina Milian and Melody Gardot, and his brand (Cozzette) offers cruelty-free cosmetics, make-up brushes and beauty photography.